 Blinging it at Burning Man

 There’s a lot of blinging, accessorizing and doing things up at Burning Man.
-In the default world, I wear little jewelry though I manage to receive and wear a lot at Burning Man.
-After going to Burning Man seven times and coming home seven times barely having touched the jewelry and accessories I brought, I simply don’t bring these items anymore.
+In the default world, personally, I wear little jewelry, though I manage to receive and wear a lot of jewelry at Burning Man.
+After going to Burning Man seven times and coming home seven times barely having touched the jewelry and accessories I packed and brought, I simply don’t bring these items anymore.
+I let “the playa provide” when it comes to my bling.

-Other people are really into it.
+Other people are really into accessorizing.
 And it’s all good, wherever you land on the spectrum.
 Here’s are a few tips.

 Jewelry: leave all valuables and sentimental items at home

 Many people bring a lot of jewelry to wear at Burning Man.
 And that’s lovely.
-However, leave anything you treasure (for financial or sentimental reasons) at home.
+However, I do encourage you to leave anything you treasure (for financial or sentimental reasons) at home.
 If you lose something (and it’s easy for jewelry to break or fall off, or to get accidentally pulled off when you’re layering up or down), it’s most likely gone forever.

 Long necklace, chain or belt for attaching items